Rails 101 is a great starting point for those wishing to develop their coding skills and produce their first web-application.

 What technical level do I need to have before attending?

-You should be familiar with an object orientated programming language and understand a bit about how the web works.
-This is a common concern for people who have recently started learning to code so the best thing to do is get in touch if you're not sure.
+The course is aimed at those who are already familiar with introductory programming and are looking to up their skill level.
+This is a common question for people considering attending so the best thing to do is get in touch if you're not sure.

 What do I need to bring?